Hamiltonian stochastic Lie systems and applications: Conclusions and outlook

-This paper has reviewed in a simple manner the theory of stochastic Lie systems solving a mistake in the literature.
-Some relations between the Stratonovich and the It\^o approaches to stochastic Lie systems have been reviewed, which has shown that the stochastic Lie theorem in the It\^o approach has a different non-expected form.
-Types of Hamiltonian stochastic Lie systems have been introduced as well as some possible generalisations.
-We have also introduced the theory of Hamilton stochastic Lie systems.
+Types and generalisations of stochastic Lie systems have been introduced.
+In particular, we have focused on the study of Hamiltonian stochastic Lie systems.
 The theory of stability and relative equilibrium points for Hamiltonian stochastic differential equations has been developed and, in particular, we have focused in the study of Hamiltonian stochastic Lie systems relative to symplectic forms.
+Several examples with potential applications have been provided so as to illustrate the theory.

-Some results concerning the energy-momentum method for stochastic Lie systems have been obtained, generalizing \cite{Bz_14}.
-Several examples concerning physical applications have been developed.
+Some results concerning the energy-momentum method for stochastic Lie systems have been obtained, generalising \cite{Bz_14}.
+Many examples concerning physical/epidemiological applications have been developed.
 We have also remarked that the theory of Poisson coalgebras can be developed for our Hamiltonian stochastic Lie systems.

-Concerning applications, several stochastic SIS models have been analysed.
-Such models use to be studied using deterministic methods in the literature.
-Instead, we here approach them in a pure stochastic approach.
+Concerning applications, stochastic SIS models have been analysed.
+Such models are usually studied using deterministic methods in the literature.
+Instead, we approach them here in a pure stochastic way.
+Many other physical systems, like different types of stochastic oscillators with damped terms, have also been analysed.